How to use MacBook clamshell mode

 • If your monitor is set up correctly, clamshell mode can offer better ergonomics than using a laptop for graphic-heavy work.

-• Another benefit of clamshell mode is that you can use the mouse and keyboard of your choice, making for a more comfortable user experience.
+• You can use the mouse and keyboard of your choice, making for a more comfortable user experience.

 The main concern with clamshell mode is cooling.
 With the MacBook closed, the natural cooling through the keyboard is reduced, which may lead to overheating.

-MacBook Airs are more susceptible to overheating in clamshell mode compared to MacBook Pros.
+MacBook Air is more susceptible to overheating in clamshell mode compared to MacBook Pro.
 To offset this, use a MacBook cooling stand while in clamshell mode and take a break if your laptop gets too hot.

 What do you need to use a MacBook in clamshell mode

-To make the most of the clamshell mode and use this mode effectively, you’ll need a couple of things:
+To make the most of the clamshell mode and use it effectively, you’ll need a couple of things:

 • An AC Adapter to power your MacBook